-Dispute Credit Report Errors
+How To Dispute And Correct Credit Report Errors

-You have rights when it comes to what is being reported about you on a credit report.
-SmithMarco, P.C. has over 30 years of combined experience practicing law protecting the rights of consumers around the country.
-If you find credit report errors on your credit report, Contact us for a free case review to determine if your Fair Credit Reporting Act rights were violated.
+At SmithMarco, P.C., we are credit law attorneys with more than 30 combined years of experience practicing law.
+From law offices in Sarasota and the Chicago area, we work to protect the rights of consumers around the country.
+If you find credit report errors on your credit report, we can help you determine if your Fair Credit Reporting Act (FCRA) rights were violated.

-You are not stuck with this information on your report.
-The Fair Credit Reporting Act (FCRA) gives consumers the right to dispute a credit report and demand a prompt and reasonable investigation into the inaccuracy.
+You are not stuck with this information in your report.
+The FCRA gives consumers the right to dispute a credit report and demand a prompt and reasonable investigation into the inaccuracy.

 The FCRA requires those that report to report with “maximum possible accuracy.”
-If they fail to do so, and fail to take notice of your complaint into the inaccuracy of their reporting, you may be able to dispute the credit report error and recover your losses.
+If they fail to do so and fail to take notice of your complaint about the inaccuracy of their reporting, you may be able to dispute the credit report error and recover your losses.

 - Proof of payment of a bill

-- A letter from your creditor, or
+- A letter from your creditor

-- Proper identification, if any of the information contained in the report does not belong to you.
+- Proper identification, if any of the information contained in the report does not belong to you

 Dispute the incorrect items on your credit report.
-While each credit reporting agency has its own on-line credit report dispute process, you are cautioned not to use that as a mode of disputing your credit report.
-The on-line credit report disputing system is very limiting in what you can say to them and how you can dispute.
+While each credit reporting agency has its own online credit report dispute process, you are cautioned not to use that as a mode of disputing your credit report.
+The online credit report disputing system is very limiting in what you can say to them and how you can dispute.
 Your credit report dispute should:

-- Be written/typed and mailed to the three major credit reporting agencies: Trans Union, Equifax and Experian.
+- Be written or typed and mailed to the three major credit reporting agencies: TransUnion, Equifax and Experian.

-The FCRA requires that any credit reporting agency that receives your credit report dispute must investigate and promptly notify any creditors about whom you are complaining, to enlist them in the investigation.
+The FCRA requires that any credit reporting agency that receives your credit report dispute must investigate and promptly notify any creditors about whom you are complaining to enlist them in the investigation.
 Those companies also have a duty under the FCRA to conduct an investigation to verify your claims.
-The investigation process can take no longer than 30 days and you will receive a response in the mail.
+The investigation process can take no longer than 30 days, and you will receive a response in the mail.

 If any company fails to reasonably investigate your credit report dispute within the allotted time frame, you could be entitled to receive monetary damages.
 In addition, the FCRA provides that if a consumer is successful in bringing a claim under this law, not only could you be entitled to compensation for these damages, but your attorneys’ fees and costs are covered.
-Thus, you can force the credit reporting agencies to report your credit information with accuracy and fairness and hold them accountable if they are have violated the law and your rights.
+Thus, you can force credit reporting agencies to report your credit information with accuracy and fairness and hold them accountable if they have violated the law and your rights.